wcimino/N1ago3/replit.md

 ## Overview

-N1ago is a system for managing and monitoring customer credit inquiry interactions.
-It processes webhooks from Zendesk Sunshine Conversations, stores conversation data, and displays real-time events on a React dashboard.
-The project aims to improve customer service efficiency, provide comprehensive interaction data, and lays the groundwork for future AI-powered automation like conversation summarization and product classification to enhance customer experience and generate insights for automated support.
+N1ago is a system designed to manage and monitor customer credit inquiry interactions.
+It processes webhooks from Zendesk Sunshine Conversations, stores conversation data, and provides a real-time React dashboard for event visualization.
+The project's primary goal is to enhance customer service efficiency, offer comprehensive interaction insights, and establish a foundation for future AI-driven automations such as conversation summarization, product classification, and automated support to improve customer experience and generate valuable business insights.

 ## User Preferences